 Please review and complete the relevant documentation to submit your proposals by 3pm, Friday 14 September 2018:

-Representatives from DELWP, EPA and SV will be available at this session to answer questions about the grants.
+In July 2018 grant information sessions will be held across Victoria.
+Representatives from SV will be available at these sessions to answer questions about the grants.

-Those with sites eligible for funding are encouraged to attend this session and can register by contacting SV’s Program Lead
+Those with sites eligible for funding are encouraged to attend the session and can register by contacting SV’s Program Lead email@example.com

 The education and awareness campaign aims to foster new behaviours in managing e-waste in Victoria.
 It will have an emphasis on building knowledge about what e-waste is, as well as focusing on the environmental benefits of either recycling electronic items, repairing or donating them.